 Nowadays an orangery is typically a larger greenhouse that often does not have the classic rectangular greenhouse shape.
-Orangeries are often used for leisure time as well as growing
+Orangeries are often used for leisure time as well as greenhouse growing.

 In recent years, the Orangery greenhouse has become particularly popular.
 Orangeries are on a upward trend due to their modern look and design.
 There are many benefits to having an orangery.
 Among other things, the fact that you can grow your plants all year round, the possibility of relaxation in a calm area.